5l1v3r1/MPSBrute/README.md

 Main Features
 =============

 The concept behind this program is hitting the maximum attemps per minute as your hardware allows, to thread the application, and to hit multiple websites at one time.
-This will ensure the highest attemps per minute and ensure the smalles ammount of time per password.
+This will ensure the highest attemps per minute and ensure the smallest ammount of time per password.

+Our main attack features a highly efficient brute force method running 64 threads per playform across 10 vulnerable websites boasting a massive 1790 passwords per minute.

 Dependencies
 ============